TeamSmil3y/PigeonPost/docs/pages/tutorial.rst

     ALLOWED_HOSTS = ['teamsmiley.org']

 The recommended approach for overriding default values is to modify the settings as demonstrated above.
-Altering settings at runtime is not recommended as it might result in unpredictable and untested behavior.
+Altering settings at runtime is not recommended as it might result in unpredictable and undefined behavior.
+Remember to set *DEBUG_MODE* and *CRASH_ON_FAILURE* before deploying to production, as they provide additional security for your application.
 A list of all available settings can be found :ref:`here <api.settings>`.

 .. _tutorial.mediafiles: